Meeghell/FinTech-Machine-Learning-Algorithmic-Trading-Bot/README.md

 ## Adjusting SMA Input Features

-We adjusted the SMA input features by changing one or both of the SMA windows.
+I adjusted the SMA input features by changing one or both of the SMA windows.
 Here are the results:

 - **SMA Window 1**: 4 days (short), 100 days (long)